 Guarantee periods

-If you take out an annuity with a guaranteed minimum payment period and die early, your annuity income will continue to be paid to your beneficiaries after your death for the remainder of that period.
-A guarantee period is set when you purchase your annuity and you can choose a period of time between 1 and 30 years, although some providers will only offer 5 or 10 years.
+If you take out an annuity with a guarantee period and die early, your annuity income will continue to be paid to your beneficiaries for the rest of that period.
+A guarantee period is set when you buy your annuity.
+You can choose a period between 1 and 30 years, although some providers will only offer 5 or 10 years.

-Bear in mind, the longer the guarantee period you choose, the lower your annuity income is likely to be, as it is guaranteeing to be paid for that minimum period.
+Bear in mind, the longer the guarantee period you choose, the lower your annuity income is likely to be.
+This is because it is guaranteeing to be paid for that minimum period.

 Value protection

-Value protection (also known as capital protection) is a death benefit option which allows you to protect all or part of your pension fund used to purchase your lifetime annuity.
+Value protection (also known as capital protection) is a death benefit that allows you to protect all, or part of the pension fund used to buy your lifetime annuity.
 This option can return a lump sum to your named beneficiaries or estate if you die without having received the selected proportion of your pension fund.

-For example, if you paid £100,000 for your single life annuity and selected 50% value protection (£50,000).
-If the total of the income payments you have received was £40,000 at the time of your death, your chosen beneficiary or estate will receive £10,000 as a lump sum.
+For example, you paid £100,000 for your single life annuity and selected 50% value protection (£50,000).
+If the total of the gross income payments you received was £40,000 at the time of your death, your chosen beneficiary or estate will receive £10,000 as a lump sum.

 If your policy has already paid out more than the selected protected amount, there will be no lump sum paid out after your death.